-I have always been a bit of a snob when it comes to the cleaning products I find at Dollar Tree… like I wouldn’t even attempt to use them because “they’re only a buck-ish, how could they possibly work” has always been my mentality… but I have changed my thinking, and I go over why, as well as share my Dollar Tree Laundry Detergent Routine.
+I have always been a bit of a snob when it comes to using the cleaning products I find at Dollar Tree… like I wouldn’t even attempt to use them because “they’re only a buck-ish, how could they possibly work” has always been my mentality… but I have changed my thinking, and I go over why, as well as share my Dollar Tree Laundry Detergent Routine.